Produce

 Refrigerator

-Store fresh shiitake mushrooms unwashed in their original packaging or in a paper bag in the main compartment of the refrigerator.
-Avoid airtight containers as they trap moisture and accelerate spoilage.
+Store fresh, unwashed shiitake mushrooms in their original packaging or in a paper bag in the refrigerator.
+Avoid storing in airtight plastic bags, which can trap moisture and accelerate spoilage.

 Freezer

-For best quality, clean and slice shiitake mushrooms, then blanch or sauté them before freezing.
-Pack in airtight freezer bags or containers.
+For best quality, shiitake mushrooms should be blanched or sautéed before freezing.
+Cool completely, then pack into airtight freezer bags or containers.

 Signs of Spoilage